 Make sure your laptop is set to receive a DHCP address.

 3. Connect the power to the Gateway appliance

 Connect the power to the Gateway appliance only when you are ready to configure the appliance.
-Do not interrupt the software initialization process.
-Wait for the Gateway appliance to fully initialize, usually about 5 - 10 minutes.

 The Gateway appliance is configured to turn on automatically when power is provided to the appliance.
 If the appliance does not turn on automatically, you can turn it on manually.
 The power button on the NUC model is marked S/W.